 Pupils should be reading regularly at home, both independently and with an adult.
 Please encourage your child to read every night if possible.
 When listening to children read, stop every once in a while and ask them what they think is going to happen next.
-Get them thinking about the story.
 When it is finished, ask if they could think of a better ending or anything that would have improved it.
-If they really liked the story, encourage them to make up a different story with the same characters.
-Get the creative juices flowing!
+The children have been learning about inference and deduction; they could ask their own questions for someone else to answer.

 Please do not hesitate to contact us via the school office if you or your child has any worries or concerns.
 For non-urgent matters, it is usually easier to catch us at the end of the school day rather than at the beginning.

-We look forward to another super half term ahead.
+We look forward to another super term ahead.

-Mrs Proudfoot, Mrs Watson, Mrs Miles, Miss Robinson and Mrs Walker
+Mrs Miles, Miss Robinson, Mr Winyard and Mrs Bojarski